naniroot/interview-prep/README.md

 - Dynamic Programming
 - Backtracking

+- Parallelizing data structure e.g how would linked list would work with multiple threads

 # OO Concepts
 - When would you use interface or abstract class? is Queue q = new LinkedList(), here is q an AC or Interface?
 Why?